tomasholub/react-aka-demi/filterMapReduce.md

 This means we need to provide a function that changes **one** item.

-Example: Get titles of food products together with their calories (1 string for each item):
+Example: Get titles of food products together with their calories (1 text string for each product):

 ```
 const products = [